-My name is Dan Nanni.
-I am the man behind Xmodulo.com.
+My name is Dan Nanni, and I am the man behind Xmodulo.com.
 I felt in love with Linux while I was studying for my Computer Science degree in the US.
 I am fascinated by the strong and vibrant developer community that constantly advances the state of the art of the largest free operating system.
 At the same time I am also impressed by the active user community voluntarily helping each other and sharing their knowledge.

 Xmodulo is pretty-much a one-man job by myself, but I do receive contributions from several excellent fellow writers once in a while.
-At Xmodulo, I share Linux related FAQs, hands-on tips, and tutorials.
-Covered topics range from Linux desktop customization, system administration, open-source tools, network security, virtualization, cloud computing, and many more that I find interesting and can get my hands on.
+At Xmodulo, I share Linux related FAQs, hands-on tips, and tutorials, with topics ranging from Linux desktop customization, system administration, open-source tools, network security, virtualization, cloud computing, and many more that I find interesting and can get my hands on.

-As the editor-in-chief, I make great efforts to ensure that every Linux tutorial I publish at Xmodulo is easily consumable to readers with little background on the topic.
-Linux technical writers often take pride in the fact that they tested their tutorial themselves before writing it.
+As the editor-in-chief, I make great efforts to ensure that every Linux tutorial I publish at Xmodulo can easily be consumed by readers with little background on the topic.
+Technical writers working on Linux tutorials often take pride in the fact that they tested their tutorial themselves before writing it.
 However, "testing before writing" alone does not make a good Linux tutorial.
-I always try to make sure that tutorials are written so that they can help readers understand both "problem" and "solution" clearly.
+I always try to make sure that tutorials are written to help readers understand both "problem" and "solution" clearly.
 For this I always try to think from a reader's perspective.
-For every article contributed by our collaborators, I typically go through multiple rounds of many revisions, trying to perfect clarity and accuracy of writing.
+For any article contributed by fellow writers, I typically go through multiple rounds of many revisions, trying to perfect clarity and accuracy of writing.
 It's a tough job, but I feel enormously rewarded whenever someone says one of our tutorials helped them.

 I want Xmodulo tutorials to be as widely distributed as possible.
 So I decided to license all content on Xmodulo under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 If you want to use the whole or any part of Xmodulo articles, please respect the work of fellow Linux writers and do your due diligence by citing the original source here at Xmodulo!.